-- Stream 1: Users can define the "Region of Interest" (viewing region) and the "Output Frame Rate" (size of the live view window). - Stream 2: Users can define the "Region of Interest" (viewing region) and the "Output Frame Rate" (size of the live view window) is maximum 800x 600. - Stream 3: Users can define the "Region of Interest" (viewing region), and the "Output Frame Rate" (size of the live view window). - Stream 4: Users can define the "Region of Interest" (viewing region) and the "Output Frame Rate" (size of the live view window).
+- Stream 1: Users can define the "Region of Interest" (viewing region) and the "Output Frame Rate" (size of the live view window). - Stream 2: Users can define the "Region of Interest" (viewing region) and the "Output Frame Rate" (size of the live view window). - Stream 3: Users can define the "Region of Interest" (viewing region) and the "Output Frame Rate" (size of the live view window). - Stream 4 (Global view stream): This stream captures the full view of the video and users can also define the "Output Frame Rate" (size of the live view window).